 For example, upon the completion of the acquisition of Rockwell Collins, Mr. Ortberg entered into an employment agreement with the Company (see pages 60-61 for details).
 This agreement provided the Company with certain restrictive covenants that the Committee felt were in the best interests of the Company.
 For Mr. Hayes, the Company entered into an agreement that will become effective upon the Merger with Raytheon and expire three years later.
-Dr. Thomas Kennedy, Chairman and CEO of Raytheon, has a substantially similar agreement that will become effective upon the Merger.
-These agreements, which were executed at the time the Merger Agreement was signed, outline the leadership succession plan of the combined Raytheon Technologies following the completion of the Merger.
+Dr. Thomas Kennedy, Chairman and CEO of Raytheon, has a substantially similar agreement that will become effective upon the Merger Agreement was signed, outline the leadership succession plan of the combined Raytheon Technologies following the completion of the Merger.